HANDBOOK

 The Assumption Testing Playbook

 Stop debating what to build.
-Prototype it in hours, put it in front of customers, and let their reaction be the test.
-Assumption testing just went from weeks to days.
+Prototype it in hours, test with customers, and let their reaction decide.
+Assumption testing just went from weeks to 3-5 days.

 Continuous Listening: Every Customer, Every Day

-Weekly customer conversations are the floor, not the ceiling.
+Weekly customer calls are the floor, not the ceiling.
 Pipe every support ticket, call, and churn survey into a daily digest and stop scheduling discovery.

 Build & Ship.